AVIDA: Alternating method for Visualizing and Integrating Data: Results

 \subsection{AVIDA achieves a balance between structure representation and multimodal dataset alignment}

 We also compare the outputs from two real-world single-cell multi-omics datasets.
 The first is sc-GEM, a dataset from \cite{cheow2016single} which contains both gene expression and DNA methylation at multiple loci on human somatic cell samples under coversion to induced pluripotent stem cells.
 The second is scNMT-seq, a dataset of chromatin accessibility, DNA methylation, and gene expression on mouse gastrulation samples collected at four different time states from \cite{argelaguet2019multi}.
-The evaluations of AVIDA, SCOT and Pamona on these datasets are also given in Table~\ref{tab:pamona_met}.
+The evaluations of AVIDA, SCOT, and Pamona on these datasets are also given in Table~\ref{tab:pamona_met}.

-In Figure~\ref{fig:scGEM}, we can see the different visualizations for sc-GEM.
-The left column of the figure shows the integration between the two datasets and the right column has the datapoints colored by cell.
-From the visualizations we can see that AVIDA is able to fully integrate the two different datasets where there is some noticeable separation in the SCOT representation.
-Since this dataset contains the conversion from somatic cells to stem cells, we hope to see a gradient of colors from one end of the visualization to the other which AVIDA is able to achieve.
-This is a good example of a real-life dataset where AVIDA is able to comparably integrate the datasets while achieving a desirable visualization.
+In Figure~\ref{fig:scGEM}, we can see the different 2D representations for sc-GEM.
+The left column of the figure shows the integration between the two datasets and the right column has the data points colored by cell.
+From these representations, we can see that AVIDA is able to fully integrate the two different datasets where there is some noticeable separation in the SCOT representation.
+Since this dataset contains the conversion from somatic cells to stem cells, {we hope to see a gradient of colors from one end of the representation to the other which all methods are able to achieve.
+This is a good example of how AVIDA's performance on integration of real-life datasets is comparable to both SCOT and Pamona.}

 We can also confirm this observation in Table~\ref{tab:pamona_met}.
 AVIDA is able to achieve FOSCTTM and alignment scores that are comparable to SCOT and Pamona while simultaneously having the best representation loss.
 The same holds true for scNMT-seq as well.
 These examples illustrate that AVIDA is comparable to both Pamona and SCOT on real-life datasets while also performing well on the adversarial datasets: the dumbbell and distant rings datasets.